coder-guy-pete/weather-dashboard/README.md

 ## Description

   A weather dashboard application that calls the OpenWeather API and renders data in the browser.
+It allows a user to look up the current weather and a five day forecast for a specified city.

 ## Table of Contents